-In the event of an emergency, property management will send out a JBG SMITH Connect mass emergency alert message using either pre-scripted notifications or will create their own notification using depending upon circumstances.
+In the event of a building emergency, property management would send out a JBG SMITH Connect mass emergency alert message using either pre-scripted notifications or will create a customized notification depending upon circumstances.
 Under certain circumstances recipients may be asked to respond back following the directions and response options provided in the message.

 Tenant contacts should be on the JBG Smith Connect distribution list for mass emergency alert notifications, and tenants may want to consider adding additional recipients within their organizations for redundancy.
-Factors for consideration on which employees and how many recipients per organization may include the following: number of employees, roles in emergency response, and willingness to serve as a volunteer leader within your organization.
+Factors for consideration on which employees and how many recipients per organization may include the following; number of employees, roles in emergency response, and willingness to serve as a volunteer leader within your organization.

-Typically, tenants do not include the entire office on the distribution list as often tenants like to manage the message and use their own internal means for communications and dissemination of the message.
+Typically, tenants do not include the entire office on the distribution list as often tenants like to manage the message and use their own internal means for communications and dissemination of the message to their employees.
 If contacts wish to be added to the JBG Smith Connect mass emergency alert notifications distribution list, property management can assist.